-In 2021, we set up employee resource groups (ERGs) as part of the CARE Council.
+In 2021, we set up employee resource groups (ERGs).
 These are voluntary, self-sustaining, employee-led groups that bring members together based on shared characteristics, social identity or life experiences.
-They promote a diverse, inclusive workplace aligned with our Diversity and Inclusion (D&I) goals.
 The number of ERGs and the number of employees participating in ERGs continues to grow.